FlightScope mevo Review: How Does a $500 Launch Monitor Perform?

 Overall, I think the mevo is an in-between product, offering a decent look into your ball flight but without the entire picture.
 I think this is for golfers who are tech enthusiasts.
 If you like evaluating data but don’t want to invest thousands of dollars it could be for you.

 Most importantly, if you have reasonable expectations going in, I think you’ll be pleased.
-You can learn more about the Flightscope mevo and purchase the unit on their website here.
+You can learn more about the Flightscope mevo and purchase the unit here.